neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

 # Deduplication in Structured Streaming

 Data sources frequently have duplicate records.
-Duplication occurs because many data systems only have _at-least-once_ guarantees, which means that the same record can get delivered to the source system multiple times.
-For example, a web server might be trying to send a write to a database cluster.
+Duplication occurs because many data systems only have _at-least-once_ guarantees, which means that the same record may be present multiple times in the same stream.
+For example, a web server might be trying to send a log to a database cluster.
 If that web server has a retry mechanism that isn't idempotent, that record could be produced and written multiple times.
-The result is duplicate records in the source, that you want to eliminate within the stream, where practical.

 To accomplish this, you must select a method for deduplication.
 You can deduplicate on one or more columns, and then pass the columns on which you want to deduplicate data to one of the following deduplication methods.